 Just in 2020, Warren Buffett’s Berkshire Hathaway Inc was also fined $4.2 million after a subsidiary based in Turkey deliberately violated OFAC sanctions against Iran!

 Financial institutions and businesses across the globe are fined millions for violating sanctions regulations, which is only getting harsher by the day.

 You should care because if you don’t have a sanctions screening process in place, not only will you lose money and reputation, but you will also get in trouble with governments and international laws.

-There is a lot to lose for not being vigilant with sanctions screening!
+There is a lot to lose for not being sanctions compliant.

 Companies need to consider different sanctioning bodies depending on their trading territories, the currency they are trading in, and their partnerships with entities and organizations.
-Some governments have their own sanction lists which do not necessarily have to be the same across the board.
-Therefore, it’s important that you are fully aware of the governing bodies you’re answerable to if you’re engaged in global trading.
+Some governments have their own sanction lists, therefore, it’s important that you are fully aware of the governing bodies you’re answerable to if you engage in global trading.